 I had recently read an article about three students at Amherst College in the US going on a hunger strike, demanding that the university college administrators find who had distributed a flyer proclaiming the death of free speech at a different university.
 (The other university was Ole Miss – the University of Mississippi).
 Someone was also claimed to have plastered over “Black lives matter” posters at Amherst with anti-abortion and “All lives matter” posters.
 The students at Amherst want administrators to subject the perpetrators to mandatory sensitivity training.
 I’m not joking.
 (Ironically, given the comments above about students being narcissistic and self-absorbed, the Daily Beast’s photograph of the Amherst demonstrations appears to show about a third of the students ether taking selfies or photographing other demonstrators.
 (See above.)

-If there are racial discrimination problems at Ole Miss, they should be investigated and fixed.
+If there are racial discrimination problems at Ole Miss, they should be investigated and fixed (although Ole Miss seems a historically hard case).
 Society has fixed a lot of racial discrimination problems over the last fifty years, and the task (sadly) will probably be going on for decades to come.
 But it’s not like the students at Amherst have no voice.
 And it’s not as if students haven’t been plastering posters over each other’s posters since before time began.
 Social media allows almost every group to publicize its views and students have demonstrated over lots of things for as long as I can remember.

 But a hunger strike is different.
 A hunger strike is basically a threat to commit suicide in slow motion.
 Irish Republican Army prisoners used it against the British in the 1980s.
 It’s a tactic normally reserved for the gravest of causes.
 And now a hunger strike is being deployed over the rights or otherwise of someone to distribute a leaflet on one campus about whether free speech is dying on a different campus.
 And because some other student group stuck a leaflet over the top of yours.
 Anyone see any irony here?